ethz-asl/dynablox/README.md

 ./download_doals_data.sh /home/$USER/data/DOALS
 ```

+> __note__ The dataset will be released shortly!

-TODO: We further collect a [new dataset](todo) featuring diverse dynamic objects in complex scenes.
+We further collect a new dataset featuring diverse dynamic objects in complex scenes.
 To download the processed ready-to-run data for our demos, use the provided script:
 ```bash
 roscd dynablox_ros/scripts